 As discussed in Note 2, when the initial transfer of a financial asset and repurchase financing are entered into contemporaneously with, or in contemplation of, one another, the transaction will be considered linked unless all of the criteria found in ASC 860-10 are met at the inception of the transaction.
 If the transaction is determined to be linked, we will record the initial transfer and repurchase financing on a net basis and record a forward commitment to purchase assets as a derivative instrument with changes in market value being recorded on the consolidated statement of operations.
 When, or if a transaction is longer considered linked, the security and related repurchase agreement will be recorded on a gross basis.
 The fair value of linked transactions reflects the value of the underlying security's fair market value netted with the respective linked repurchase agreement borrowings and net accrued interest.
-Certain of our Linked Transactions became unlinked during the periods presented, For the three months ended March 31, 2013 a Non-Agency RMBS with a security fair value of \$13.2 million and the related repurchase agreement borrowing of \$11.6 million were unlinked.
-For the three months ended March 31, 2013, the Company had net realized gains of \$0.3 million, respectively, from the unlinking of Linked Transactions.
-No transactions became unlinked for the three months ended March 31, 2012.
+Certain of our Linked Transactions became unlinked during the periods presented.
+For the three and nine months ended September 30, 2013 Non-Agency RMBS with security fair values of \$30.2 million and \$43.4 million, respectively, and the related repurchase agreement borrowings of \$24.1 million and \$35.7 million, respectively, were unlinked, and the Company recorded net realized losses of \$0.4 million and \$0.1 million, respectively, from the unlinking of the Linked Transactions, respectively.
+For the three months ended September 30, 2012, Non-Agency RMBS and CMBS of \$ 97.2 million and \$45.3 million, respectively, and related repurchase agreement borrowings secured by Non-Agency RMBS and CMBS of \$ 97.2 million and \$37.1 million, respectively, were unlinked.
+For the nine months ended September 30, 2012, Non-Agency RMBS and CMBS of \$ 102.4 million and \$37.1 million, respectively, and related repurchase agreement borrowings secured by Non-Agency RMBS and CMBS of \$ 102.4 million and \$37.1 million, respectively, were unlinked.
+For the three and nine months ended September 30, 2012, the Company had net realiz

-The following table presents certain information related to the securities accounted for as a part of linked transactions for the three months ended March 31, 2013:
+The following table presents certain information related to the securities accounted for as a part of linked transactions for the three and nine months ended September 30, 2013: